Gender disparities in the dissemination and acquisition of scientific knowledge: Discussion

 \section{Discussion}

-In this work, we investigated gender inequalities in the dissemination of scientific knowledge through the APS collaboration network.
+In this work, we investigated gender disparities in the dissemination of scientific knowledge through the APS collaboration network.
 Although, in principle, knowledge flow is not contingent on gender, we discovered a systematic trend suggesting that women may face challenges in acquiring and diffusing knowledge.
-These two dimensions of unfairness are not symmetric: Whereas the difference in knowledge diffusion is less marked and seems to improve over time, women's disadvantage in knowledge acquisition is considerable and persistent.
-This disparity is critical, as it might prevent women from accessing novel ideas, new collaborations, or even finding job opportunities.
-Exploring the potential drivers of unfairness, we found that the gap in the number of female scholars does not explain women's disadvantage; instead, the difference in the cumulative number of collaborators jeopardizes women's opportunities to acquire and diffuse knowledge.
+These disparities are critical: On the one hand, late knowledge acquisition can generate a competitive disadvantage that may prevent women from accessing novel ideas, new collaborations, or even finding employment; on the other hand, slower knowledge diffusion may negatively affect women's visibility, fostering gender stereotypes and impacting their academic recognition, exacerbating the Matilda effect \cite{rossiter1993matthew}.
+Our findings suggest that these two dimensions of unfairness are not symmetric: Whereas the difference in knowledge diffusion is less marked and seems to improve over time, women's disadvantage in knowledge acquisition is considerable and persistent.

+Exploring the potential drivers of unfairness, we found that the gap in the number of female scholars does not explain women's disadvantage; instead, the difference in the cumulative number of collaborators jeopardizes women's chances to acquire and diffuse knowledge.
+Beyond knowledge dissemination, different collaboration patterns could limit opportunities for women throughout their careers, as job and promotion offers are often the result of peer-to-peer interactions.